benmandrew/benmandrew.github.io/_posts/2020-01-06-field-of-view-in-a-tile-based-world.markdown

 date:       2020-01-06
 categories: articles
 header:     headers/visibility.jpg
+tag:        "Article"
+header_rendering: pixelated
 ---

 One of my favourite parts of roguelikes is exploring the dungeon, revealing the map over time.
 It's a great way to show the player's progress, as well as creating tension in the claustrophobic environment.
-Having this feature in my roguelike game <a href="https://github.com/benmandrew/Andleite">Ändleite</a> was a must.

 ---